Day 162 (05/09/2018): Stream and Tentsite to Random Campsite on the Whistler Alternate Trail (22.4 PCT Miles) (~4.3 Miles OT)

 Whew it was chilly once again this morning.
 Peck had ice on his tent again as well, I just had a little condensation.
 I hiked wearing my puffy until about 9am which I haven’t had to do since the Sierra.
 We passed a couple rangers while on the alternate, one who told me about a different trail I could take (Robinson) to get closer to Mazama on the way out, the other two were on horseback and asked if I’d ﬁlled out a permit (which I had).
-Peck forgot to get one and I was messing with him yesterday at the ridge saying that he’d have to hike back down to ﬁll one out (I ﬁlled it out for both of us).
+Peck forgot to get one and I was messing with him yesterday at the ridge saying that he’d have to hike back up to ﬁll one out (I ﬁlled it out for both of us).
 Once we turned up the Rock Creek Trail the blow downs were really intense, followed by tons of brush all over the trail.
 I can’t imagine the time and effort involved with keeping a trail like the PCT as good as it is through all this harsh terrain.
 Once back on the PCT the ridgelines and views really were magniﬁcent, even with all the smoke.
 I can’t believe I’m only 3.5 miles from Canada.
 Tomorrow morning I’ll be standing on the monument and it’ll all be over…after another 30 mile hike back towards Hart’s Pass, and a 16 mile section south of Ashland.
 Haha!
 The best decision I’ve ever made in my life was to come out and hike this trail.
 It’s simultaneously the most monumental and ﬂeeting thing I’ve ever done.
 Monumental in the sheer size and scale of the mountains, and length of trail covered.
 And ﬂeeting in that the time on trail has blown by, and it seems like only yesterday I was eating a slice of pizza at the Mexican border with Alex, Jake, and Rob.
 It’s a crazy thing, in less than half a year my feet took me across an entire country.
 I’m so happy right now to be sitting here in my tent and pondering all the people, places, and events that I’ve been fortunate enough to experience during this journey.
 Truly, I’m thankful.

 Day 164 (07/09/2018): Boundary Trail (PNT) Campsite to Random Campsite on the Robinson Creek Trail (7.4 PCT Miles) (~21 Miles OT)